All Episodes

 What do you think I should do?

-My recommendation was to release it all.
+And my recommendation was to release it all.

-It had been more than 50 years.
+It'd been more than 50 years.

 There's nobody involved who is still alive, by and large.

-And if elements of the government were involved in the murder of an American president, well, the American people should know that.
+And if elements of the government were involved in the murder of American president, well, the American people should know that.

 So he told me he was going to think about it.